 Our Compensation Committee is authorized to engage the services of outside consultants.
-The Compensation Committee engaged Meridian Compensation Partners, LLC, an independent compensation consulting firm ("Meridian"), as its compensation consultant for 2019 to review our executive compensation program, assess the competitiveness of such program, and advise our Compensation Committee on matters related to executive compensation.
-During 2019, Meridian assisted the Compensation Committee by providing the following services:
+The Compensation Committee again engaged Meridian Compensation Partners, LLC, an independent compensation consulting firm ("Meridian"), as its compensation consultant for 2020 to review our executive compensation program, assess the competitiveness of such program, and advise our Compensation Committee on matters related to executive compensation.
+During 2020, Meridian assisted the Compensation Committee by providing the following services:

-- assisting us in confirming and updating an appropriate peer group of companies for purposes of benchmarking our levels of compensation; - gathering and analyzing compensation data from available compensation surveys; - advising us on policies related to executive officer and director stock ownership and structuring of such policies relative to peer group companies' publicly disclosed policies; - · conducting a twice yearly review of compliance and regulation updates related to executive compensation; and assisting us in assessing the competitiveness of our executive officer compensation program.
+- assisting us in confirming and updating an appropriate peer group of companies for purposes of benchmarking our levels of compensation; - gathering and analyzing compensation data from available compensation surveys; - advising us on policies related to executive officer and director stock ownership and structuring of such policies relative to peer group companies' publicly disclosed policies; - conducting a twice yearly review of compliance and regulation updates related to executive compensation; - assisting us in assessing the competitiveness of our executive officer compensation program; and - providing guidance and direction concerning changes in peer market executive compensation standards in response to the COVID-19 pandemic.

 Meridian served at the discretion of and reported directly to the Compensation Committee.
-The Committee assessed Meridian's independence, taking into account, among other things, the independence standards and factors set forth in Exchange Act Rule 10C-1 and the applicable Nasdaq Listing Standards, and concluded that there were no conflicts of interest with respect to the work that Meridian performed for the Committee in 2019.
-Meridian did not provide any services to us or our management in 2019 other than those provided to the Committee and our Board as described below.
+The Committee assessed Meridian's independence, taking into account, among other things, the independence standards and factors set forth in Exchange Act Rule 10C-1 and the applicable Nasdaq Listing Standards, and concluded that there were no conflicts of interest with respect to the work that Meridian performed for the Committee in 2020.
+Meridian did not provide any services to us or our management in 2020 other than those provided to the Committee and our Board as described below.